Taking a Holistic View of Your Supply Chain

 Read the Video Transcript

-Global supply chains that have just got a whole lot more complex that’s why a holistic approach to supply chain management is needed.
+Global supply chains have just got a whole lot more complex that’s why a holistic approach to supply chain management is needed.

 I’m Anthony Clyne, welcome to this TXM Lean Minute.